 Dr. Jennifer Niemeyer L.Ac.
 DAOM

 Dr. Jennifer Niemeyer is a California State Licensed Acupuncturist.
-Jennifer grew up in the City of Auburn, California and is an Alumni of Placer High School.
+Dr. Niemeyer grew up in the City of Auburn, California and is an Alumni of Placer High School.
 After High School, she went on to get her Bachelor of Arts degree at Cal State Sacramento.
-Jennifer received her Masters of Science in Acupuncture and Oriental Medicine at South Baylo University in Anaheim, California.
+Dr. Niemeyer received her Masters of Science in Acupuncture and Oriental Medicine at South Baylo University in Anaheim, California.

-Dr. Jennifer just completed her Doctorate of Acupuncture and Oriental Medicine at Five Branches University in San Jose.
-Dr. Jennifer did her Capstone thesis project on Gu Syndrome and its relationship to Ulcerative Colitis and other Autoimmune conditions.
+In 2018, Dr. Niemeyer completed her Doctorate of Acupuncture and Oriental Medicine at Five Branches University in San Jose.
+Dr. Niemeyer did her Capstone thesis project on Gu Syndrome and its relationship to Ulcerative Colitis and other Autoimmune conditions.

 A Few Thoughts